facebook/relay/docs/Guides-BabelPlugin.md

       debug: false,
       // Supresses all warnings that would be printed
       suppressWarnings: false,
-      // Can add custom schema validation rules?
-Is there a simple example for this?
+      // Can add custom validation rules.
+      // If none specified some of the default rules are skipped (e.g. for fat queries)
       validator: (GraphQL) => {
         return (schema, ast) => {
           return []